HoffsMH/super-rentals/notes/notes.md

 #### template context:

 * it seems that with the pattern of using  "closure actions." its important to understand how the "lookup chain" of a templates context works.

+#### Ok finished the tutorial from the docs

+  * from here I think the next step is get a hold of some literature on testing ember apps in q unit
+  * from there I need to come up with a quest to embark on .
+    * Perhaps an admin panel for our rental application